symfony/symfony-docs/routing.rst

 Instead of defining routes in the controller classes, you can define them in a separate YAML, XML or PHP file.
 The main advantage is that they don't require any extra dependency.
-The main drawback is that you have to work with multiple files when checking the routing of some controller action.
+The main drawback is that you have to work with multiple files when checking the routing of some controller actions.

 The following example shows how to define in YAML/XML/PHP a route called ``blog_list`` that associates the ``/blog`` URL with the ``list()`` action of